paragpatil01/cloud-native-monitor-app/README.md

 To start your app on your machine, simply run the following command:
 ./run_my_flask_app.sh

 Now, your app should be running on your machine.
-Please note any spelling or grammar mistakes I may have made in this response.